saurbkumar/mongoCrud/Readme.md

 ### Prerequisites

-- You need a mySQL server up and running and it must have two databases `test` and `unittest` (of course you can change names, just see default.json file)
+- You need a mongoDB up and running.
+To do that, use docker
-  You can run it as a [docker](https://hub.docker.com/_/mysql) or install it as a [standalone application](https://www.mysql.com/downloads/)
+  You can run it as a [docker](https://hub.docker.com/_/mongo) or install it as a [standalone application](https://www.mongodb.com/try/download/community)

 - Node.js > v14 needed.
 You can get it [here](https://nodejs.org/en/download/)
 - Better install mocha on global level `npm install --global mocha`